The Deployment and Tactics of Roman Light Infantry Units

 • Speed and Mobility: Unencumbered by heavy armor, velites could maneuver over rough ground, cross rivers quickly, and outrun heavier troops.

-• Cost-Effectiveness: The state did not need to supply expensive equipment; the soldiers provided their own cheap gear, making expansion of the army affordable.
+• Cost-Effectiveness: The state supplied little equipment; soldiers provided their own cheap gear, making expansion of the army affordable during the mid-Republic.

-• Flexibility: They could perform multiple roles: scout, skirmish, screen, pursue, and even fight in rough terrain where legions struggled.
+• Flexibility: They could perform multiple roles: scout, skirmish, screen, pursue, and even fight in difficult terrain where legions struggled.

-• Psychological Impact: Their harassment weakened enemy morale before the main battle even began.
+• Psychological Impact: Their harassment weakened enemy morale before the main battle began, often precipitating premature charges.

 Limitations